top of page

 Adult Hopefulness Scale

-Coming soon!
-Individuals will be able to take the Adult Hopefulness on this site for free and receive an overall score.
-For a small fee, a more in-depth report will be provided.
-We provide a discount of 50% for educators and students for the in-depth report.
-The small fee is used to sponsor hope assessments and interventions for individuals and groups who are economically challenged and among those most in need of hope.
+Individuals can take the Adult Hopefulness here for free and receive an overall score.
+For a small fee of ten USD, a more in-depth report will be provided.
+This small fee is used to sponsor hope assessments and interventions for individuals and groups who are economically challenged and among those most in need of hope.

 This test yields an overall score that represents the hopefulness of an individual.
 Stated differently, this test will focus on the noun form of hope, the trait or character reference implied when we inquire about someone's "hopefulness"